kiranshashiny/redis_explorer/README.md

 To download the redis server and client.

-This was done to get information from the redis database in NPME.
+This was done to get information from the Redis database from NPME.

-NPME uses the couch and the redis database. redis is where the auth tokens for users are stored.
+NPME uses the couch and the redis database.

+Redis is where the auth tokens for users are stored.

-database is installed by default in
+Database is installed by default in

     # ls -l /usr/local/lib/npme/redis/
     total 396
     -rw-r--r-- 1 newrelic docker 399968 Jun  5 10:25 appendonly.aof

 Installation of redis :